 If you assign your Ticket to an approved service provider before you receive notice of a medical Continuing Disability Review (CDR), you will not have to undergo the medical review while you are participating in the Ticket to Work program and making progress within Social Security's timeframes.

-One of the best ways to learn more about Work Incentives including the Ticket to Work program is to attend a free Work Incentives Seminar Event (WISE) online webinar.
+One of the best ways to learn more about Work Incentives and the Ticket to Work program is to attend a free Work Incentives Seminar Event (WISE) online webinar.
 The Ticket to Work program hosts an accessible online event for you and your family to learn about Work Incentives, including Ticket to Work.
-You can join a webinar on the fourth Wednesday of each month.
-Register online or call 1-866-968-7842 (V) or 1-866-833-2967 (TTY).
+WISE webinars are typically held on the fourth Wednesday of each month.
+Register online or call 1-866-968-7842 or 1-866-833-2967 (TTY).
 You can also learn more about Work Incentives in Social Security's Red Book!

 To find out how Work Incentives may apply to you, make an appointment to meet with a benefits counselor at your local Work Incentives Planning and Assistance (WIPA) project.
-Working with a WIPA project is free for disability beneficiaries.
-Visit the Find Help tool to find a WIPA near you or see our Work Incentives Planning and Assistance page for more information.
+Working with a WIPA project is free for Social Security disability beneficiaries.
+Visit the Find Help tool to find a WIPA near you or visit our Meet Your Employment Team page for more information.